Stammzelltherapie: A Novel Approach to Chronic Toxic Liver Damage

 Stammzellen, with their self-renewal and differentiation capabilities, hold promise for liver regeneration.
 Various stem cell sources have been identified, einschließlich:

-- Embryonale Stammzellen (Escs): Derived from the inner cell mass of blastocysts, ESCs are pluripotent and can differentiate into all cell types, einschließlich Hepatozyten.
+- Embryonale Stammzellen (ESCs): Derived from the inner cell mass of blastocysts, ESCs are pluripotent and can differentiate into all cell types, einschließlich Hepatozyten.

-- Induzierte pluripotente Stammzellen (ipscs): Reprogrammed from somatic cells, iPSCs share similar characteristics to ESCs but avoid ethical concerns associated with embryo use.
+- Induzierte pluripotente Stammzellen (iPSCs): Reprogrammed from somatic cells, iPSCs share similar characteristics to ESCs but avoid ethical concerns associated with embryo use.

 Types of Stem Cells Used in Liver Therapy